RevanthAdiga/MLE-Training/README.md

+# Use the terminal or an Anaconda Prompt for the following steps:

 Create the environment from the env.yml file:
  - conda env create -f env.yml
  - conda activate env

 # Median housing value prediction

 The housing data can be downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/.
 The script has codes to download the data.
 We have modelled the median house value on given housing data.

 The following techniques have been used:

  - Linear regression
  - Decision Tree
  - Random Forest
+ - SVR

 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.